IDouble/Binary-Calculator-JavaScript/README.md

 ## The Future 💡

 - [ ] Implementing a switch that allows you to change between Unsigned and Signed (negative numbers possible, ex. unsigned 16-Bit Integer).
 - [ ] Using BigNumber.js, this is needed to display 64-Bit, 128-Bit , 256-Bit, ...
-(JavaScript has no datatypes, var is being saved as a signed 32-Bit Integer +- 2 147 483 647)
+(JavaScript has no datatypes, var is being saved as a signed 32-Bit Integer +- 2 147 483 647).
+- [ ] More responsive elements and better support for mobile devices.
 - [ ] Implementing a Ternary Calculator that is working with Trits and Trytes, this is very interesting for quantum mechanics (Quantum Computing).
 It's a good way of a concept that could be used to use the power of Qubits that can have multiple states.
 - [ ] More numeral systems.